Ffestiniog Railway: Welsh Highland Railway

 TCL were introduced to the FR and decided that the aims and objectives of TCL and the FR were similar thus, since 1988, the FR company has been totally committed to the reopening of the Welsh Highland Railway.
 All TCL-owned shares/debentures were transferred to the FR on the condition that they would be returned if the railway was not built.

 The next few years were marked by protracted legal procedures before the assets of the old company could be transferred and before final consent to rebuild the railway was given.
 The first section from Caernarfon to Dinas, the Caernarfon Light Railway, was opened and operated by the FR from 11 October 1997.
-This section was not hampered by these extended legal procedures and was built as a Light Railway Order, as it was not part of the original Welsh Highland Railway route; the site of Dinas station had been sold off and thus was not part of the assets of the old WHR company.
-Other powers under a Transport & Works Order enabled restoration to Waunfawr in 2000 and to Rhyd Ddu in 2003.
+This section was not hampered by these extended legal procedures and was built with a light railway order, as it was not part of the original Welsh Highland Railway route; the site of Dinas station had been sold off and thus was not part of the assets of the old WHR company.
+Other powers under a Transport and Works Act Order enabled restoration to Waunfawr in 2000 and to Rhyd Ddu in 2003.
 Hafod y Llyn was reached in 2009 and Pont Croesor in 2010.
 By 2010, the tracks of the WHR and Ffestiniog Railway had been reconnected at Harbour Station, linking Caernarfon to Porthmadog and passenger services started in 2011.

 The completed Welsh Highland Railway or Rheilffordd Eryri (its Welsh name) comprises parts of the former London and North Western Railway (1867), North Wales Narrow Gauge Railways (1877–81), Portmadoc, Beddgelert and South Snowdon Railway and Welsh Highland (1922-3) Railway.
 The FR also links with the WHR (Porthmadog) at Pen-y-Mount Station, north of Porthmadog.